Skip to main content

 • Name: Unique identifier (e.g., email_pattern)

-• Display Name: Human-readable name (e.g., “Email Pattern Detector”)
+• Display Name: A unique descriptive name (e.g., “Email Pattern Detector”)

 • Description: What this recognizer detects